operator-framework/olm-docs/content/en/docs/Concepts/crds/installplan.md

 # SingleNamespace

+When you want to watch a single namespace that is **NOT** the operator's namespace, we specify that one namespace in the `spec.targetNamespaces` field.

 > When you want to watch a single namespace that is **NOT** the operator's namespace, we specify that one namespace in the `spec.targetNamespaces` field.

 ```yaml